thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 {: id="ssl-configure-test"}
 ## Test the SSL certificate

-To test if the certificate is installed correctly, see [Sign in to the ThoughtSpot application]({{ site.baseurl }}//admin/setup/logins.html#sign-in-to-the-thoughtspot-application).
+To test if the certificate is installed correctly, sign into the ThoughtSpot application.